-- Bloody Mouth (inside)

-- Illegal Equipment

-- Leaving the working area before pattern is complete

-- Fall of horse or rider

-- A judge may blow his/her whistle at any time to terminate the work.
+- Bloody Mouth (inside) - Illegal Equipment - Using two hands on the reins in a bridle; romal definition: If the hand holding the romal touches the closed part of the reins it is considered two hands on the reins.
+Fingers between the romal reins. - Leaving the working area before pattern is complete - Fall of horse or rider - A judge may blow his/her whistle at any time to terminate the work.
 A score of zero will be given if the work is not complete at that time